 Tumbleweed Tree Lighting & Parade of Lights is seeking vendors to participate in this year's event.
 Interested vendors must submit an application either online or by mail to the City of Chandler.

 Stay tuned, information regarding 2020 Vendor Applications will be announced shortly.

-Tumbleweed Tree Lighting is continually seeking interested individuals, organizations and companies who want to sponsor our great festival with either in-kind services or monetary donations.
-The benefits of being a sponsor range from on-stage logo recognition and announcements during the festival to name and/or logo recognition on flyers, posters, postcards, websites, press releases, festival program, and much more.
+Tumbleweed Tree Lighting is continually seeking interested individuals, organizations, and companies who want to sponsor our great festival with either in-kind services or monetary donations.
+The benefits of being a sponsor range from on-stage logo recognition and announcements during the festival to name and/or logo recognition on flyers, posters, postcards, websites, press releases, festival programs, and much more.
 Benefits vary based on sponsorship levels.
 For more information on becoming a sponsor, please call 480-782-2665, email Hermelinda.Llamas @chandleraz.gov.

 Are you interested in volunteering?
 We have a great opportunity for anyone who needs community service hours or just wants to help out a great event.
 Volunteer opportunities range from setting up, parade banner holder, activity booths or helping guests with event information.